KBeltz/06-23-strava_lite/README.md

 I should not be able to:

-* Create a user that doesn't have an id, first name, last name, login, and password.
+* Create a user that doesn't have an id, first name, and last name.
 * Create a bike without an id and a user id.
 * Create a ride without an id, user id, and miles.